Raffaele Monaco La Valletta

 Raffaele Monaco La Valletta S.T.D.
 J.U.D.
 (23 February 1827 – 14 July 1896) was a Cardinal of the Roman Catholic Church who served as Secretary of the Supreme Sacred Congregation of the Holy Office.

 Education

-Raffaele Monaco La Valletta was born in L'Aquila and was of a family from Chieti.
+Monaco La Valletta was born in L'Aquila and was of a family from Chieti.
 He was educated at the Collegio Romano where he earned a doctorate in theology.
 He continued his studies at the La Sapienza University, Rome, where he earned a doctorate utriusque iuris (in both canon and civil law).
 He ended his studies at the Pontifical Academy of Ecclesiastical Nobles in 1846.

 Priesthood

 He was ordained in 1849.
 He was created Protonotary apostolic supernumerary in 1858.
 He worked as Pro-assessor for the Supreme Sacred Congregation of the Holy Office from 1859.

 Cardinalate

 He was created and proclaimed Cardinal-Priest of Santa Croce in Gerusalemme by Pope Pius IX in the consistory of 13 March 1868.
 He participated in the First Vatican Council from 1869-1870.